stounfo/notes/knowledge/adding-words-in-english.md

 There are several types of flashcards:

-- **Type 1:** Front: Definition and an input field to type the word → Back:
+- **Type 1:** Front: Definition, hidden translation, and an input field to type the word → Back: Everything else
-  Everything else
 - **Type 2:** Front: Translation → Back: Everything else
 - **Type 3:** Front: Audio → Back: Everything else